mm80843/T3.5/docs/Benef/PBN__Benef_431.md

 * [Methods for air cleaning and protection of building occupants from airborne pathogens](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_240.md)
 * [The COVID-19 pandemic: Considerations for the waste and wastewater services sector](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_229.md)
 * [Housing Experience in Gated Communities in the Time of Pandemics: Lessons Learned from COVID-19](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_87.md)

+## Name of the Benefit

+Personalized ventilation supplies clean air directly to the breathing zone of each occupant, reducing the risk of infection from airborne pathogens.